The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 - Handling the dividends your portfolio produces

 Today, we will focus on the first of those 3 areas: how to pick dividend stocks.
+Furthermore, to choose the best dividend stocks you must know how to analyze dividend stocks.
+The two concepts are closely related.

 Dividend Stock Screener

-Furthermore, dividend stock screeners require criteria to operate effectively.
+Dividend stock screeners require criteria to operate effectively.
 The selection criteria for dividend stocks are important.

 This is true when using an automated dividend stock screener.
 Or, if you roll up your sleeves and do the work yourself.

 But understanding and selecting the criteria is up to you.
-For example purposes, I will cover my selection criteria for dividend stocks as we go through the 14 steps to picking dividend stocks.
+For example purposes, I will cover my selection criteria for understanding dividend stocks as we go through the 14 steps to picking dividend stocks.

 Information Sources Required To Evaluate Dividend Stocks